 - Get comfortable life vests that are easy to wear all day (especially if you’re going with the kiddos).

-- Plan your route carefully to avoid and rapids or rough sections of the river.
+- Plan your route carefully to avoid whitewater rapids or rough sections of the river.

 - Always have a way to contact someone if you need help.